timruffles/backbone-vo/README.md

 BackboneVo supplies an `eql()` implementation for `Backbone.Model` too - this again allows more natural interoperability.
 Either set `Backbone.Model.prototype.eql = BackboneVo.modelEql`, or run `BackboneVo.applyPlugin(Backbone)`. `eql()` for models checks for equality of `id` and `constructor`.

-## Immutability
+## Values don't change

-ValueObjects [should be immutable](http://c2.com/cgi/wiki?ValueObjectsShouldBeImmutable).
-Like numbers, it doesn't make sense to 'change' (mutate) a value, you simply have a new one.
-Allowing values to change in place leads to confusing semantics:
+It [should not be possible](http://c2.com/cgi/wiki?ValueObjectsShouldBeImmutable) to change value objects (the fancy word for this is 'immutable', as in can't mutate/change).
+Like numbers, it doesn't make sense to 'change' (mutate) a value, you simply have a totally different value.
+Allowing values to change in place leads to confusing code:

 ```javascript
 var today = MutableDateLibrary.today();